theoh-io/ROS_Autonomous_Driving/README.md

 ---
 ## Install

-Grab a cup of coffee :coffee: and get ready for the full installation procedure.
+Grab a cup of coffee :coffee: :cookie: and get ready for the full installation procedure.
 This is a long and quite tedious process, take your time and follow each step carrefully.
 Everything is going to be fine :relieved:.

 First step is to clone the repository inside the desired ROS folder using: